yourvick/eamena_tutorials/README.md

 - In the ‘Resource Name’ field type in the first known name\.
 	- This can be in any language
-- Then click on the ‘Name Type’ field and choose the Type of name you have entered from the dropdown \(Figure 2\)\.
+- Then click on the ‘Name Type’ field and choose the Type of name you have entered from the dropdown\.
 	- ‘Toponyms’ refer to place names, e\.g\.
 ‘Petra’, or ‘Cyrene’
 		- If you are recording a specific monument within a larger site, make sure to include the site name, e\.g\.
 ‘Temple of Apollo, Cyrene’\.
 	- ‘Alternative references’ refer to things like identification numbers assigned to a site by a project or survey, e\.g\.
 ‘Wadi Hasa Survey site 114’ or ‘WHS\-114’